Reverse shoulder replacement (RSA)

 Why reverse the location of the ball and the socket?

-When the rotator cuff cannot be counted on to keep the head of the humerus on the glenoid, a regular shoulder replacement will result in instability, subacromial impingement, and continued inability to raise the arm.
+When the rotator cuff cannot be counted on to keep the head of the humerus centered on the glenoid, a regular shoulder replacement will result in superior migration of the humeral head, subacromial impingement, and continued inability to raise the arm.

-A reverse shoulder replacement adresses the problem by providing a mechanical barrier to the proximal migration of the humerus: The artificial "ball" on the glenoid serves as the joint pivot which allows the deltoid muscle to elevate the arm.
+A reverse shoulder replacement addresses the problem by providing a mechanical barrier to the proximal migration of the humerus: The artificial ball on the glenoid acts as a pivot point which allows the deltoid muscle to elevate the arm.
 A reverse shoulder replacement therefore allows better motion in cases of rotator cuff arthropathy or in certain cases of comminuted proximal humerus fractures.

 In the setting of severe glenohumeral arthritis with weak or torn rotator cuff tendons, a regular shoulder replacement will fail to provide adequate pain relief.

-In cases of comminuted proximal humerus fractures, osteosynthesis with plate and screws has a higher likelihood of failure, and hemiarthroplasty (partial replacement) has been the historical alternative treatment.
-The problem with hemiarthroplasty in fracture cases is this: the rotator cuff tendon often does not heal to the artificial prosthesis.
-Therefore, in recent years *reverse replacement** has become the solution to this problem, albeit not a perfect solution.
+In cases of comminuted proximal humerus fractures, treatment with plate and screws has a high likelihood of failure, and hemiarthroplasty (partial replacement) has been the historical alternative treatment in order to avoid hardware failure.
+However, patients who receive hemiarthroplasty in this circumstance often suffer from rotator cuff deficit because the attachment points for the rotator cuff never heal.
+Therefore reverse replacement may be the better solution to this problem.

 What are the risks of reverse shoulder replacement ?